Popular Q&A: Foot Health Heritage

 Posted By Marty Hughes, DC

 In order to understand how our feet would develop without shoes, we need look no further than barefoot cultures that currently exist around the world in places like Asia, Africa, and South and Central America.
-The feet of barefoot individuals are characterized by strong, sturdy arches, thick calluses on the underside of the foot, and perfectly straight toes...
+The feet of barefoot individuals are characterized by strong, sturdy arches, thick calluses on the underside of the foot, and perfectly straight toes that are splayed well apart.
+In shoe-wearing societies, we have lost the...
 Read more

 Is Barefoot Walking Good for Me?